What is CBD? | Everything You Need to Know | VIIA

 When you eat CBD, it passes through the digestive system, where the liver metabolizes it before it enters the bloodstream and ECS.
 This process might take longer than smoking CBD (typically between 30 and 60 minutes), but the effects tend to last longer.

-To use CBD edibles, you’ll want to find a product that matches your preferred dose.
-If you’re new to CBD, start with a lower dose, like a 10 mg gummy.
+If you're new to CBD, start with a lower dose, like a 10 mg gummy.
 Some people take a low dose daily as an ECS support supplement rather than for immediate relief.
-But you can increase the dose if you still don’t feel the desired effects.
+But you can increase the dose if you still need to feel the desired effects.

 CBD Oil, Tincture, Drops